top of page

 For almost two decades, I stood in front of a classroom trying to convey a message.
 I was always so nervous, so self-doubting.
 And then, at 50-years old, I left.
 That was 3 years ago, and it was an utter relief.

-And then a few months ago, I agreed to do a workshop for the Central Coast Writers Conference, which is five days from now.
+And then a few months ago, I agreed to do a workshop for the Central Coast Writers Conference, which is 5 days from now.
 But you know what?
 I'm EXCITED.
 I'm talking about Historical Fiction and Fan Fiction.
 I've been preparing for the talk for weeks, but I dedicated most of today to starting to put together my Keynote / Powerpoint.
 At the beginning, I almost panicked.
 My presentation is so lame!
-It reminded me of being at Cal Poly, presenting my rudimentary slides, only to have students come up to do presentations that were infinitely better than mine in so many ways: Not only were many of the presentations visually beautiful and logically persuasive; many of the students presented their awesome presentations with more confidence and savvy than I could ever muster.
+It reminded me of being at Cal Poly, presenting my rudimentary slides, only to have students come up to do presentations that were infinitely better than mine in so many ways: not only were many of the presentations visually beautiful and logically persuasive, many of the students presented their awesome presentations with more confidence and savvy than I mustered for them on a weekly basis.

 Nevertheless, I found Stephen Gates "The Crazy One" and his video and worked on my presentation all day today while watching it and practicing what his suggestions.